educational-resources-and-services/bibletags-widget/README.md

 * Get LXX working
 * infoCallback
 * Authentication
+* After I have graphql queries which receive arrays in return, see if my cache -> localstorage strategy works still
 * Get basic tagging functionality working
 * Get working for other languages
 * Test that uiLanguageCode works correctly